Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-geolocation.md

     `java.lang.TypeNotPresentException: Type com/radiusnetworks/ibeacon/BleNotAvailableException not present`

-1. Add the permissions, receivers, and services necessary for location capabilities and geofences in `ApplicationManifest.xml`.
+1. Add the permissions, receivers, and services necessary for location capabilities and geofences in `AndroidManifest.xml`.

     ~~~
     <?xml version="1.0" encoding="utf-8"?>